EseStephen/Azure-DataFactory-SCD-Type1/README.md

 🚀 Project Overview
 This project demonstrates how to implement Slowly Changing Dimension (SCD) Type 1 using Azure Data Factory (ADF) Data Flows.
 The project involves:<br>
 #Setting up an Azure Blob Storage container to store employee datasets in CSV format.<br>
-#Creating an Azure SQL Database to store employee records.
+#Creating an Azure SQL Database to store employee records.<br>
 #Building an ADF pipeline to initially load employee data into SQL.

 Implementing SCD Type 1 using ADF Data Flows, which: